kelvinkirima014/Blog/content/posts/gentleintrosolana/gentleintrosolana.md

 $ solana logs
 Streaming transaction logs.
 Confirmed commitment
 ```
-WE don't see any logs yet because we have mot deployed our program.
+We don't see any logs yet because we have not deployed our program.
 ### **Build the on-chain program**

 Open a third terminal to build our Rust version of the onchain program: